Threat allegations keep Coast Guard officer jailed

 "He was a very stern military guy.
 That's how I saw him.
 I truly nothing but respected him.
 There are people in life who are not 100 percenters.
 He was a 100 percenter," Davis said, meaning Hasson worked hard and didn't slack off.
 "He portrayed in a very professional manner.
 He was honorable. ...
 He was a good man."

+Balsamo reported from Washington.
 Associated Press writer Ben Finley in Currituck County, North Carolina, contributed to this report.